- Main Reconciliation Flow

 - Check Net Total row (This includes all your sales, including cash and check)

-Net Total row in the Sales Summary for the period will show you the net sales total after deducting any applicable fees.
+For the chosen period, the Net Total row in the Sales Summary shows the net sales total after Square deducts any applicable fees.

-We need to subtract the cash and check totals shown under the same report to get the net total of your online sales
+However, you also need to subtract the cash and check totals from the same report to get the net total of your online sales.

 Step 2: Adjust for Payouts

 Square does not offer a downloadable payout report.
-Because of this, to match the ending balance numbers, subtract the total funds paid out from the net sales.
-To access payout/transfers report, follow these steps:
+Therefore, to match the ending balance, subtract the total funds paid out from the net sales.
+To access the payout/transfers report, follow these steps:

 - Go to Square Dashboard